Federico Valverde: 2019–2021: First team breakthrough

+2021–present: Contract extensions, Champions League victories and rise to leadership

 On 24 August 2021, Valverde extended his contract until 2027.
 On 12 January 2022, he scored Real Madrid's third goal in a 3–2 win over Barcelona in extra time of the Supercopa de España semi-final, a tournament which Madrid eventually went on to win.
 On 28 May, he assisted Vinícius Júnior to score the winning goal in a 1–0 win over Liverpool in the 2022 UEFA Champions League Final to clinch a record 14th UEFA Champions League title for Real Madrid.

 On 14 September 2022, he scored his first Champions League goal in a 2–0 victory over RB Leipzig.
+In the 2022–23 season, he netted 12 goals in all competitions, fulfilling his coach Carlo Ancelotti's pre-season prediction that he would score more than 10 goals.
+On 9 November 2023, Valverde extended his contract with Real Madrid until 30 June 2029.

+On 9 April 2024, he scored a first-time volley in a 3–3 draw against Manchester City in the Champions League quarter-finals, which eventually earned him the honour of Goal of the Season.
+Following the victory in the Champions League final, it was announced that he would be allocated the number 8 shirt after Toni Kroos' retirement.

+In the 2025–26 season, with departure of Luka Modrić and Lucas Vázquez, Valverde was promoted as vice-captain of the team.

 International career

+Youth

 Valverde was awarded the Silver Ball at the 2017 FIFA U-20 World Cup as Uruguay finished fourth in the tournament.